CacheInvalid/Restaurant-Menu/README.md

 - Log in Avatar that takes user to the logging page from the landing page
 - Hovering Cards implemented.
 JS implemented to ensure that hover feature is included
 - View Hours Section with hours visible.
 Button is also included to take user home

+My reason for changng the design from its original model was so that it provided a more friendly UI for the user.
+The design was much more realistic and could be implemented compared to previous designs made by myself.
+The designs on some of the paes may differ from the original doc, but they do operate in a similiar manner.

+UPDATE------> chef special feature has been implemented